Chhavi1427/Iris-Flower-Classification/README.md

 python deploy.py
 '''

-This command will start a local server, and you can access the application in your web browser at http://localhost:5000.
+This command will start a local server, and you can access the application in your web browser at [http://localhost:5000](https://irisflowerclassification-z7j1.onrender.com).

 ## Usage

-1. Open your web browser and go to http://localhost:5000.
+1. Open your web browser and go to https://irisflowerclassification-z7j1.onrender.com.
 2. Enter the sepal and petal measurements in the provided input fields.
 3. Click the "Predict" button.
 4. The predicted species of the Iris flower will be displayed on the screen.

-## Deployment on Render
+## Deployment-on-Render

 This application can be deployed on Render.
 Ensure that you have the necessary configuration set up for deployment, including specifying the correct environment variables, dependencies, and deployment commands.

-## File Structure
+## File-Structure

 - `app.py`: Flask application script containing route definitions and model prediction logic.
 - `templates/`: Directory containing HTML templates for rendering web pages.